-- 6.6.1.3 Game time shall be effective however depending on venue being used or number of games being played simultaneously a running clock would be preferable to help with scheduling, etc. - 6.6.1.3.1 Effective game time implies that time shall be stopped whenever play is interrupted by the referees' whistle, and started again when the ball is played. - 6.6.1.3.2 At unnatural game interruptions a triple signal shall be used.
+- 6.6.1 Regular game time - 6.6.1.1 Regular game time can vary from 2 x 7 minutes with a maximum three-minute intermission up to 2 x 15 minutes with a maximum five-minute intermission when the team changes ends.
+This may vary based on schedule of games or number of teams in a tournament.
+The game clock shall when possible count from 00:00 and up. - 6.6.1.2 When changing ends, the teams shall also change substitution zones.
+The home team shall choose ends at an early stage before the match.
+Every new period shall start with a face-off from the center spot.
+At the end of every period the secretariat is responsible for providing a siren or other suitable sound device, unless this is automatic.
+The timing of the intermission shall start immediately at the end of the period.
+The teams are responsible for being back onto the rink in time to resume play after the intermission. - 6.6.1.3 Game time shall be effective however depending on venue being used or number of games being played simultaneously a running clock would be preferable to help with scheduling, etc. - 6.6.1.3.1 Effective game time implies that time shall be stopped whenever play is interrupted by the referees' whistle, and started again when the ball is played. - 6.6.1.3.2 At unnatural game interruptions a triple signal shall be used.
 The referees decide what shall be regarded as an unnatural interruption, but this always includes: a damaged ball, the board coming apart, injuries, measuring of equipment, unauthorized persons or objects on the rink, the lights going out either completely or partly, and the final signal being sounded by mistake. - 6.6.1.3.3 Should the board come apart play shall not be interrupted until the ball is near the place in question.
-In case of injuries play shall be interrupted only on suspicion of serious injury or if the injured player directly affects play. - 6.6.1.3.4 An administering authority may grant an exemption to use non-effective time, in which case game time shall only be stopped in connection with a goal, a penalty, a penalty shot, a time out or at the referees' triple signal at an unnatural interruption.
-The last two minutes of regular game time shall always be effective. - 6.6.1.3.5 Game time shall be stopped during a penalty shot. - 6.6.2 Time out - 6.6.2.1 Time out is only used if effective clock is in use. - 6.6.2.2 During regular game time, each team shall have the right to request one time out, which shall be carried out, and be marked by a triple signal, as soon as play is interrupted. - 6.6.2.3 A time out may be requested at any time, including in connection with goals and penalty shots, but only by the team captain or a member of the team staff.
-A time out requested during an interruption shall be carried out immediately, but if the referees consider that this negatively affects the situation for the opposing team, the time out shall be carried out at the next interruption.
-A requested time out shall always be carried out, except after a goal, when the team may withdraw the request. - 6.6.2.4 A time out starts at the referees' additional signal when the teams are at their substitution zones and the referees at the secretariat.
-Another additional signal after 30 seconds mark the end of the time out.
-After a time out, play shall be resumed according to what caused the interruption.
-A penalized player must not participate in a time out. - 6.6.3 Extra time - 6.6.3.1 If a match, that has to be decided, ends with a tie, it shall be extended to a maximum extra time of five minutes. - 6.6.3.2 Before extra time, the teams have the right to a two-minute intermission, but no changing of ends shall take place.
-During extra time the same rules apply to starting
+In case of injuries play shall be interrupted only on suspicion of serious injury or if the injured player directly affects play. - 6.6.1.3.4An administering authority may grant an exemption to use non-effective time, in which case game time shall only be stopped in connection with a goal, a penalty, a penalty shot, a time out or at the referees' triple signal at an unnatural interruption.
+The last two minutes of regular game time shall always be effective. - 6.6.1.3.5 Game time shall be stopped during a penalty shot. - 6.6.1.3.6 If running time is used, time stops when goals are scored, and when the referee decides.
+Depending on playing time, the last 2-3min of last period will be efficient.